 Ah, homemade vanilla pudding …. truly, one of the ultimate comfort foods especially when the weather turns cool.

 Kids especially love pudding and a homemade pudding cup makes a wonderful healthy addition to the lunchbox if you make it yourself with wholesome ingredients.

 Even if boxed pudding is made with good quality whole milk, the end result is not be something that would be of overall benefit.
-Kind of like raw grassfed milk served with a bowl of Fruit Loops, wouldn’t you agree?
+Kind of like raw milk served with a bowl of Fruit Loops, wouldn’t you agree?
 What’s the point in that?

-It’s time to ditch the pudding boxes and processed pudding snack cups and learn how to make vanilla pudding the old fashioned way with nothing but wholesome ingredients.
+It’s time to ditch the pudding boxes and processed pudding snack cups and learn how to make homemade vanilla pudding the old fashioned way with nothing but wholesome ingredients.

 In this video, I show you how my Grandma used to make vanilla pudding on the stovetop.
 She called it blancmange although she never bothered to set it in a mould as is sometimes done.
 It serves up wonderful and warm straight from the pot with no need to refrigerate first unless you prefer your pudding served cold.

 Easy homemade vanilla pudding recipe, the ultimate comfort food, using only whole ingredients just like Grandma used to make.

 - 3 cups whole milk

 - 2 eggs extra large, preferably free range